charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 The constructor method takes two parameters: the __scroll image id__ string and the __viewer DIV id__ string.

-The __scroll image id__ identifies a DZI image metadata object in `siteDziImages` array defined in the included HandscrollViewerDemo1DziImages.js file.
+The __scroll image id__ identifies a DZI image metadata object in the `siteDziImages` array defined in the included HandscrollViewerDemo1DziImages.js file.

 The __viewer DIV id__ indentifies the viewer DIV area in the current page where the viewer should be located.

 Note: the `setAutoScrollSpeedSetting(10.0)` method called in the demonstration website resets the auto scroll speed.
 The auto scroll speed can be set to any number value between 1 and 10.
 1 is the slowest and 10 is the fastest.
 The default speed in 2.

-Note: the last HandscrollViewer instantiated receives focus in the webpage.
+Note: the last HandscrollViewer instantiated receives focus.

 ### DZI Images Metadata Objects Array `siteDziImages`